Wal-Mart says to slow store openings, invest more in ecommerce

-Wal-Mart Stores (WMT.N), the world's largest retailer, said on Wednesday it would open fewer stores in the U.S. in the next fiscal year and ramp up spending on e-commerce.
+Oct 15 Wal-Mart Stores, the world's largest retailer, said on Wednesday it would open fewer stores in the U.S. in the next fiscal year and ramp up spending on e-commerce.

 The retailer will open 180-200 of its small format stores, called Neighborhood Markets, in the next fiscal year through January 2016, Greg Foran, head of the U.S. business, told a meeting of investors and analysts.
 That compares with its plan to open 270-300 of the small format stores in the current fiscal year.